 Falls also are the leading cause of injury-related death for adults age 65 and older, according to

-Injury Facts 2015, the statistical report on unintentional injuries created by the National Safety Council.
+Injury Facts 2016, the statistical report on unintentional injuries created by the National Safety Council.
 This is not surprising considering falls are among the most common causes of traumatic brain injury.
 About 20,400 people died from falls at home in 2014, and the vast majority of them were over age 65.

 According to the